Boy Leslie was built by Sanders & Co in Galmpton, on the Dart, in 1911.

 Boy Leslie is currently based in Arendal, Norway, in the very capable hands of Bjorn Abrahamsen.

 In June 2015 she took part in a Trawler Festival at Arendal, along with Excelsior, Deodar, Atlantica, Gratitude and Eureka.
 This was the first time she had sailed for seven years and seven members of the Hewett family were on board to enjoy the moment.
-As a result, now some five generations of Hewetts have sailed on Boy Leslie.
+In June 2018 the Hewett family were invited back and one of the crew was Astrid Hewett, aged just 4 months.
+As a result, six generations of Hewetts have sailed on Boy Leslie.